-If your vehicle has seat integrated restraints you will not have a safety belt height adjuster.
+If your shoulder belts come out of the front seat back, you will not have a safety belt height adjuster.

 Regular Cab and SuperCab vehicles have safety belt height adjustments for the driver and front passenger.
 SuperCrew vehicles have these adjustments for the driver, front passenger and rear outboard passengers.
 Adjust the height of the shoulder belt so the belt rests across the middle of your shoulder.